Safetywashing: Do AI Safety Benchmarks Actually Measure Safety Progress?: Human Values

 \section{Human Values}

 Human values are the fundamental beliefs and ideals that guide human behavior and decision-making; researchers often aim to encode these values in AI systems.
-We assess common benchmarks for alignment and helpfulness (\ref{subsec:alignment}), machine ethics (\ref{subsec:machine_Ethics}), and bias (\ref{subsec:bias}), asking whether such measurements are determined primarily by upstream model capabilities.
+We assess common benchmarks for alignment and helpfulness (\ref{subsec:alignment}), machine ethics (\ref{subsec:machine_Ethics}), and bias (\ref{subsec:bias}), asking whether such measurements are determined primarily by upstream model capabilities and compute scale.